HagaiHen/rag-service/README.md

 - Embeds documents using **local SentenceTransformer (MiniLM-L6-v2)** or **OpenAI Embeddings**.
 - Stores vectors efficiently using **FAISS local index**.
 - **Chat** with your documents using **OpenAI GPT models (like GPT-3.5-Turbo)**.
+- Real-time **async chat** endpoint streams tokens as they are generated.
 - Lightweight and privacy-friendly (documents never leave your machine).
 - Duplicate file uploads are automatically detected using **SHA256 hashing**.
 - Simple to run locally or in Docker.